youjob13/growth/git/sub-modules.md

 In the parent repository git stores **link** to the specific commit in external repository. (not submodule code itself, only link to **commit**).
 It allows fix concrete code version to external repository.

+**PROBLEMS** of we init submodule in one branch of the main repo, than switch to another branch in the main repo, submodule remains but will be uncommitted.

 ## Why do we need submodule?
 - when we need to split code into independent repos;
 - when we have to use reusable library in different projects;